trustpilot/demo-trustbox-nativeapps/iOS/README.md

 While the TrustBoxes (our widgets that show TrustScore, stars, reviews etc.) are designed to be used on web sites they can work just as well in a native mobile app.
 Using the [WKWebView](https://developer.apple.com/reference/webkit/wkwebview) from the iOS WebKit SDK the TrustBox can be used to easily show some Trustpilot data in your app.

 In this demo app a TrustBox Mini Carousel has been implemented.
 Using the Main.storyboard to lay out the necessary views and the FirstViewController.swift to hook it all up.
-The implementation is done in these:
+The implementation is done in these.

 ### Setting up the TrustBox